Should I buy travel insurance for my parents coming to visit me in Canada?

 You can buy insurance for parents visiting Canada or for anyone else coming to see you, and doing so will help put everyone’s minds at ease.
 You will just need some of their personal details like name and age, length of stay, and whether they have any medical conditions.

 Having family come to see you in Canada from abroad can be exciting, especially if you haven’t seen them in a long time.
-But the last thing you’d want is for your family members to incur costly and unexpected medical fees during their visit.
+The last thing you’d want is for your family members to incur costly and unexpected expenses during their visit.

 Can I buy insurance for my visiting parents?

-Types of travel insurance
+The most common types of travel insurance